John Curtis LaMattina, MD

 About John Curtis LaMattina, MDToggle accordion item

-Dr. LaMattina is an assistant professor of surgery at the University of Maryland School of Medicine and director of the living donor liver transplant program at the University of Maryland Medical Center.
+Dr. LaMattina is an assistant professor of surgery at the University of Maryland School of Medicine, director of the living donor liver transplant program at the University of Maryland Medical Center and Director of the University of Maryland's Transplant Fellowship.
 He received his medical degree from Harvard Medical School and completed his general surgical residency at Massachusetts General Hospital/Harvard Medical School.
 Following residency, he obtained subspecialty training in transplant surgery at the University of Wisconsin.
 After completing his fellowship, Dr. LaMattina acquired additional training in living-donor liver transplant surgery at Memorial Hospital in Istanbul, Turkey.

 In conjunction with his colleagues Dr. Rolf Barth and Dr. Richard Pierson, Dr. LaMattina is investigating mechanisms responsible for coagulopathy following liver xenotransplantation in a preclinical model.